 - Jumpstarting Your Freelance Writing Career

 - A Beginner’s Guide to Writing for the Web

-If Writers Work was a legit platform they’d simply include these resources inside the members’ area to help their writers as much as possible.
-Instead, they just try squeezing as much cash out of you as they can.
+If Writers Work was a legit platform they’d simply include these resources inside the members’ area to help their writers as much as possible like they promised.
+Instead, they just try to squeeze as much cash out of you as they can.

 Writers Work Final Review Rating: 5/100